m-bartlett/vita-tetris/notes.md

 - "Array of structures" vertex attributes are generally more performant (locality caching) unless only one dimension of the structure is commonly changing, which will force a re-upload of the entire array.
 Highly-dynamic data should be stored in a separate array and then only that array can be re-uploaded as a vertex attribute.

 - **glShaderSource** accepts an *array* or strings.
 If you allocate a char array for one string, you will need to provide a pointer to *the starting pointer*.
 I accomplished this with anonymous array containing the address to the string like: `(const char*[]){&shader_body}`.

+Textures have 8 or 16 slots.
+Not sure how big each slot is.
+You can activate the slot